bartlomiej-kochanowicz/funds-tracker/README.md

 ### 🧷 Environment Variables

-Duplicate .env.example file for each <strong>root, webapp and webserver</strong> catalogs and fill keys with given values
+Duplicate .env.example file for each <strong>root, webapp and webserver</strong> catalog and fill keys with given values

 ### 🏃 Run Locally